Chapter 8 Advising Travelers with Specific Needs

-- The meningococcal A/C/Y/W-135 conjugate vaccine is indicated for both pediatric and adult populations at risk, with 2 doses separated by ≥2 months in asplenic patients; booster vaccinations should be repeated every 5 years if risk is ongoing.
+- The Menactra meningococcal A/C/Y/W conjugate vaccine is indicated for both pediatric and adult populations at risk, with 2 doses separated by ≥2 months in asplenic patients; booster vaccinations should be repeated every 5 years if risk is ongoing.

-- The polysaccharide-protein conjugate vaccine against disease due to H. influenzae type b (Hib conjugate vaccine) appears to elicit an increased immune response and duration of protection in vaccine recipients, and many experienced clinicians recommend a single dose for splenectomized patients with incomplete Hib vaccination histories.
+- The polysaccharide-protein conjugate vaccine against disease due to H. influenzae type b (Hib conjugate vaccine) appears to elicit an increased immune response and duration of protection in vaccine recipients, and many experienced clinicians recommend supplemental doses for splenectomized patients with incomplete Hib vaccination histories.

-People with terminal complement deficiencies appear to have increased susceptibility to meningococcal infections and should be immunized against meningococcal disease.
+People with terminal complement deficiencies and those receiving eculizumab have increased susceptibility to meningococcal infections and should be immunized against meningococcal disease.